NimVek/python-postaccess/docs/CONTRIBUTING.md

 ## Thank you!

-I can not tell you how thankful I am for the hard work done by Postaccess contributors like *you*.
+I can not tell you how thankful I am for the hard work done by spf2acl contributors like *you*.

 Thank you!